cschleiden/go-workflows/README.md

 The returned `logger` implements the `Logger` interface, and already has the id of the activity, and the workflow instance and execution IDs set as default fields.

-## Versioning
+## Workflow Versioning

-For now, I've intentionally left our versioning.
+For now, I've intentionally left out versioning.
 Cadence, Temporal, and DTFx all support the concept of versions for workflows as well as activities.
 This is mostly required when you make changes to workflows and need to keep backwards compatibility with workflows that are being executed at the time of the upgrade.

 **Example**: when you change a workflow from: